msuliq/msuliq/README.md

 Software engineer specializing in Ruby on Rails, security, and PKI systems.
 I build and maintain robust backend architectures, authentication systems, and certificate management workflows.
 My work combines deep domain expertise in TLS, cryptography, and automation with a strong focus on clean, maintainable code and practical security.

 I actively contribute to open source, including projects like Authlogic, and develop tools and APIs that enhance reliability, scalability, and user trust.
-I’m also passionate about building secure SaaS products, exploring quantum computing, and improving developer experience through thoughtful system design.
+I’m also passionate about building secure SaaS products, exploring PQC, and improving developer experience through thoughtful system design.